Statement of the National Executive Committee on the occasion of the 77th Anniversary of the ANC

 Working Class and Trade Union Movement Under Attack

-Acting in collusion with the white employers, the ruling clique is bent on destroying the democratic trade union movement and denying the workers all possibilities to act in
+Acting in collusion with the white employers, the ruling clique is bent on destroying the democratic trade union movement and denying the workers all possibilities to act in defence of their interests.

 It is imperative that the combined strength of workers is deployed to defeat this vile scheme.
 As in the past, let us ourselves create the conditions which will force the regime and the employers to recognise our right to organise and to act in defence of our interests.

 Defeat Enemy Manoeuvres